-A student may not add a course to his or her schedule after the "Add/Drop period" indicated in the academic calendar.
+Students may not add a course to their schedules after the "Add/Drop period" indicated in the academic calendar.
 Forms for adding a course are obtained from the Office of the Registrar.
 This form must be approved by the Program Chairperson and returned to the Registrar.
 A fee is charged for changes in course selection after registration.